 Easter is celebrated by all Christians around the world, but when it is celebrated differs from East to West.
 There can be up to five weeks between the two Easter celebrations!
-Both churches celebrate Easter on the first Sunday following the first full moon after the vernal equinox, as determined by the Council of Nicaea in 325 AD.
+In the 16th century, the Roman Church adopted the Gregorian calendar, while the Orthodox East continued to use the Julian calendar - but both churches celebrate Easter on the first Sunday following the first full moon after the vernal equinox, as determined by the Council of Nicaea in 325 AD.
 So why the difference?

+East and West use different systems for assigning the date of both the vernal equinox and the full moon.
 Western churches use a fixed date, March 21, for the vernal equinox and then determine the full moon using ecclesiastical calculations.
-The Eastern churches use the Meridian of Jerusalem to make both calculations each year.
-Easter falls from March to late April in the West and early April to early May in the East.

-Every few years both Easters occur on the same date and 2011 is one of those years.
-East and West will both celebrate Easter on April 24th.
+The Eastern churches use the meridian of Jerusalem both to calculate the vernal equinox and determine the date of the full moon.
+That is why Easter falls from March to late April in the West and early April to early May in the East.
+Sometimes both Easters fall on the same date and in 2011 East and West will celebrate Easter on April 24th.
 A worldwide Christian celebration!